springload/draftjs_exporter/README.md

 ### Alternative backing engines

 By default, the exporter uses a dependency-free engine called `string` to build the DOM tree.
+There are alternatives:

-There are two alternative backing engines: `html5lib` (via BeautifulSoup) and `lxml`.
+- `html5lib` (via BeautifulSoup)
+- `lxml`.
+- `string_compat` (A variant of `string` with no backwards-incompatible changes since its first release).

 The `string` engine is the fastest, and does not have any dependencies.
 Its only drawback is that the `parse_html` method does not escape/sanitise HTML like that of other engines.

 - For `html5lib`, do `pip install draftjs_exporter[html5lib]`.
 - For `lxml`, do `pip install draftjs_exporter[lxml]`.
 It also requires `libxml2` and `libxslt` to be available on your system.
+- There are no additional dependencies for `string_compat`.

 Then, use the `engine` attribute of the exporter config: